 The 1974 A.J.C.
 Derby field and race conditions are set out in the table below:

-A capacity field of eighteen accepted for the classic.
+I have the spectacle even now as it were before my eyes.
+A capacity field of eighteen was accepted for the classic.
 Taras Bulba easily retained his favouritism throughout the on-course betting, for as impressive as the Rosehill Guineas had been, considering his pedigree, this longer race would surely answer better.
 Best backed to beat him was another Oncidium gelding, Fortunate, trained by Bart Cummings on behalf of H. C. ‘Slinger’ Nitschke, the former Test cricketer who had raced Dayana with such success.
 Bought for $20,000 at the New Zealand National Sales just a few minutes before Taras Bulba went through the ring, Fortunate owed his market position more to the reputation of his trainer than anything he had done on the racecourse.
 Indeed, the gelding was still a maiden after five runs and only the week before had raced greenly to run second in a Graduation Stakes at Rosehill when the 8/11 favourite.
 Cummings himself believed the Derby was coming a month or so too soon.

 At the age of eighteen, John Stocker came across to Melbourne for the 1963 spring carnival and created a big impression winning a series of races including both the V.R.C.
 Craven ‘A’ Stakes and the V.A.T.C.
 Sandown Guineas on Ripa for the trainer, Basil Conaghan.
-The following year he gave an even more emphatic exhibition when he partnered the Ron Dini-trained Yangtze to win both the V.A.T.C.
+The following year he gave an even more emphatic exhibition when he partnered with the Ron Dini-trained Yangtze to win both the V.A.T.C.
 Caulfield Guineas and the Caulfield Cup.
 In the Guineas, Stocker had bravely taken the colt to the front and dared the others to catch him.
 Now, it’s one thing to do that on a three-year-old racing against his own age group, but it is another matter entirely in a major handicap against older horses.
-However, when Yangtze pinged the barrier that day, and nobody else wanted to lead, young Stocker seized the initiative.
-Now it’s one thing to do that on a three-year-old racing against his own age group, but it is another matter entirely in a major handicap against older horses.
-However, on the bog Caulfield track on Cup day, Yangtze led all the way to beat his fellow three-year-old Royal Sovereign by a head.
+However, when Yangtze pinged the barrier that day in the Caulfield Cup, and nobody else wanted to lead, young Stocker seized the initiative.
+On a bog Caulfield track, Yangtze led all the way to beat his fellow three-year-old Royal Sovereign by a head.

 Haymaker, a New Zealand-bred colt gave his sire, Stunning, his second V.R.C.
 Derby, following his success with Daryl’s Joy five years earlier.
 It was the first of what would prove to be three Victoria Derbies in the space of five years for the Adelaide trainer, Colin Hayes.
 The colt had been purchased for $5,600 as a yearling and was raced by a syndicate of friends including Hayes’s wife, Betty.
 Perhaps it was fitting that Hayes won the race as he had finished second behind Coppelius in the 1962 classic with Bright Blend, a full brother to Haymaker’s dam, Summer Queen.
 Despite Taras Bulba’s poor showing and a negative swab after the race, Hanlon persisted with a Melbourne Cup run in which the colt finished a poor twelfth at 20/1 on the following Tuesday.
 One thought after those disappointments that Taras Bulba might have been sent to the spelling paddock, but after a brief respite, Hanlon campaigned him in Perth where the horse finished second in both the W.A.T.C.
 Australian Derby, behind Haymaker; and the Perth Cup, when beaten a length by Runyon.